qwertyfix/Tools/Recon/README.md

 - Provides all the main information in a convenient form on the terminal
 - Can automatically find function locations, offsets, and suspicious objects using keywords (You can change the keywords in the code as you wish)

+The code is generally working, but there's room for improvement.
+If you'd like to use it, please provide feedback and rate it.

 # Source
 ```python
 import subprocess